 My kids think this just needs to say “Ketchup” and I’d be done.
 It’s the all-purpose meat sauce for them.
 I, however, like a bit of variety: chutneys, chimichurri, capers and lemon juice and wine, port-based sauces, and mustards.
 This honey mustard sauce was okay but needed a bit of something.
 As he has done before, my friend suggested adding horseradish.
 Next time, I’ll use less mayonnaise as well.
 And probably halve this recipe, but I already used some on a sandwich at lunch and it was great!
 I’m thinking it will make a good base for a salad dressing as well.

-Mix it all up and let it sit or refrigerate until serving time.
+- Mix it all up ahead of time and let it sit for a bit in the refrigerator.

 Great 7-6-5 tip.
 I made up your marinade with pork loin this weekend for friends and everyone thought it was perfect (no ketchup).
 Paired with some yummy Syrah wine (the new French wine – Red Bicylette), the flavors really came out.